High-waist straight jeans with Ballet flats— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The high-waist straight jeans brings the jeans silhouette that flatters every body proportion.
 The ballet flats answers it — pointed-toe, leather, soft sole.
-Monochrome with cool neutrals — black or white against navy, charcoal, or slate — is the cleanest contrast in menswear.
+Black or white against navy, charcoal, or slate is the cleanest contrast a wardrobe can produce — the cool undertones agree without competing, and it flatters in any light.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.